sanagnos/define/README.md

 > Prototypal class & interface inheritance in Javascript

-The scope of this is to formalize class definitions with shared interfaces & superclasses, useful for ensuring x-module compatibility & DRYness.
+The scope is to formalize class definitions with shared interfaces & superclasses, useful for ensuring x-module compatibility & DRYness.

 The approach is inline with Javascript's orthogonal take on type-checking.